slatteryjim/cifar10-speedrun/README.md

 `airplane`, `automobile`, `bird`, `cat`, `deer`, `dog`, `frog`, `horse`, `ship`, `truck`

 ## Current Onboarding: What this repo gives you
-1) A runnable baseline that trains end-to-end in a few minutes on CPU.
+1) A runnable baseline that trains end-to-end in minutes on GPU (and is still usable on CPU).
-2) A minimal model with switches to compare common techniques (BatchNorm, cosine schedule).
+2) A compact ResNet-18-style implementation with toggles for cosine LR and AMP.
-3) A living lab notebook: experiments.md with hypotheses, configs, timings, and per-epoch accuracy.
+3) A living lab notebook: `experiments.md` with hypotheses, configs, timings, and per-epoch accuracy.

 ## How to reproduce the main baselines
-- Baseline (fast, CPU-friendly):
-  - In main.py: USE_BN=False, USE_COSINE=False, LEARNING_RATE=0.02, momentum=0.9
+- Default strong GPU baseline:
   - Command: `python main.py`
-  - Expected: ~71–72% in ~19–20s/epoch on CPU
-- BatchNorm variant (slower on CPU, faster on GPU):
-  - USE_BN=True, momentum=0.9, lr=0.01 (or retune)
-  - On CPU, BN increases epoch time.
-On GPU, BN is much faster and can help accuracy.
-- Cosine schedule:
-  - USE_COSINE=True with fixed EPOCHS; consider warmup or longer training for benefit.
-Recent run with lr=0.02, momentum=0.9, cosine over 10 epochs achieved 71.78% on CPU.
+  - Expected on T4: ~88% in ~5 min with AMP, batch size 64, LR=0.04, cosine
+- CPU-only baseline (slower):
+  - Same command.
+Expect 80–85% with ResNet-9, but much longer per-epoch time.

 ## Experiment Summary